kevinsutton2004-tech/first-repo/README.md

 # first-repo
-his is my first repository.
+this is my first repository.